 - Saudi dual citizens one of which is a Schengen country.
 In this case, you will have to use the Schengen country passport.

 - Saudi dual citizens one of which is a country with a visa-free policy with Schengen.
-In this case, you will need to use the visa-free country’s passport.
+In this case, you will need to use a visa-free country passport.

 - Schengen country citizens living in Saudi Arabia.

 - Schengen visa-free country citizens living in Saudi.

 Types of Schengen Visa for Saudi Passport Holders